hash-insert/wanderlust-server/README.md

 ## Exercise Tasks
 - `POST /places` - this route should accept form data and add it to the Wishlist.
 - `GET /places/:id` - this route should display a single place and its details
-- `PATCH /places/:id` - this route should accept edits to existing places.
+- `PUT /places/:id` - this route should accept edits to existing places.
 - `DELETE /placess/:id` - this route should allow you to delete a specific place from the array.